10up/autoshare-for-twitter/README.md

 **Disclaimer:** _TWITTER, TWEET, RETWEET and the Twitter logo are trademarks of Twitter, Inc. or its affiliates._

 **Note:** Posts and pages are supported by default.
-Developers can use the `tenup_autoshare_default_post_types` filter to change the default supported post types (for more, see #25).
+Developers can use the `tenup_autoshare_for_twitter_default_post_types` filter to change the default supported post types (for more, see #25).
 The plugin namespace changed to just 'autoshare' as of version 1.0.0.

 Custom post types can now be opted into autoshare features like so: